Deep Joint Source Channel Coding for Privacy-Aware End-to-End Image Transmission

-Fig. \ref{fig:ablation_and_nT}-(a) demonstrates the CE metric for our proposed scheme compared with different benchmarks.
-Notably, this figure highlights the superiority of our approach compared to the benchmarks of \cite{AE-Deniz} and \cite{Deniz-GDN}.
-This figure also implies that increasing the SNR of legitimate link $\Gamma_{L}$ results in having higher CE values, thus lower information leakage can be achieved in terms of lower similarity between the posterior adversarial likelihood and the ground-truth.
-This is because increasing $\Gamma_{L}$ (given in \eqref{eq:snr}) results in less noisy observations at Bob than the adversarial DNNs.
+Fig. \ref{fig:ablation_and_nT}-(a) demonstrates the information leakage for our proposed scheme compared with different benchmarks.
+Notably, this figure highlights the superiority of our approach compared to the benchmarks of \cite{AE-Deniz} and \cite{Deniz-GDN} in terms of the mutual information.
+This figure also implies that increasing the SNR of legitimate link $\Gamma_{L}$, results in having lower information leakage This is because increasing $\Gamma_{L}$ (given in \eqref{eq:snr}) results in less noisy observations at Bob than the adversarial DNNs.
 Therefore, Alice can better hide the sensitive attributes in noise, making it harder for the adversaries to extract the sensitive information from distorted received data.

 Fig. \ref{fig:ablation_and_nT}-(b) illustrates the data reconstruction performance of our proposed framework compared with other benchmarks.
-One can infer from this figure and Fig. \ref{fig:ablation_and_nT}-(a) that our proposed system outperforms the benchmarks in terms of both secrecy and utility.
+One can infer from this figure and Fig. \ref{fig:ablation_and_nT}-(a) that our proposed system outperforms the benchmarks in terms of both information leakage and utility.
 Accordingly, $20\%$ and $10\%$ performance gain is achieved by our proposed scheme compared with \cite{AE-Deniz} and \cite{Deniz-GDN}, respectively.
 Fig. \ref{fig:ablation_and_nT}-(b) also implies that increasing $\Gamma_{L}$ results in having higher SSIM values.
 This is because increasing $\Gamma_{L}$ results in less distorted observations at Bob, which facilitates the image reconstruction performance of Bob's neural decoder.
 Notably, Fig. \ref{fig:ablation_and_nT}-(b) highlights that if we neglect the existence of adversaries and set $w = 0$, our proposed scheme can achieve almost perfect (${\sf SSIM} = 1$) data recovery.
-The ablation-like examinations conducted in Figs. \ref{fig:ablation_and_nT}-(a) and \ref{fig:ablation_and_nT}-(b) imply that both the DNN structure and the employed LF for optimizing the framework contribute to the overall secrecy and reconstruction performance.
+The ablation-like examinations conducted in Figs. \ref{fig:ablation_and_nT}-(a) and \ref{fig:ablation_and_nT}-(b) imply that both the DNN structure and the employed LF for optimizing the framework contribute to the overall privacy and reconstruction performance.
 Specifically, our proposed DNNs at Alice and Bob, together with the proposed objective function elaborated in \eqref{eq:P-DL-CE} and \eqref{eq:L_AB-LE}--\eqref{eq:distortion} have resulted in achieving the best performance compared with other benchmarks and baselines.